 Used around the world, cardamom is particularly popular in Indian cooking.
 It’s typically an ingredient in spice mixes, such as curries and garam masalas.
 You can use cardamom as a whole seed, powder, or as part of an already mixed spice blend.
 Powders can lose their taste and smell more quickly, so you should buy cardamom as a seed or pod and then grind it yourself when you want to use it.

 Antioxidant and antimicrobial

 Green cardamom has a sweeter taste and is believed to have antioxidants and antimicrobial properties, as well as the ability to help with digestive issues.
 As an antioxidant, it may help prevent heart disease and cancer.
 Antioxidants help the body’s cells fight back against daily damage due to free radicals.
 Free radicals can damage our DNA, causing disease.
 One study found that cardamom and black pepper may have a role in protecting the immune system.
 Other research notes that cardamom shows promise as a way to prevent skin cancer.
 And another study reports that cardamom powder has the potential to lower blood pressure.

-Cardamom is believed to have antimicrobial properties, meaning it can fight off certain bacteria and fungus.
+Cardamom has antimicrobial properties, meaning it can fight off certain bacteria and fungus.
 It’s possible that eating the spice may help ward off food poisoning.
-However, this hasn’t been well studied yet.
+However, this hasn’t been well-studied.